 DOEE seeks to promote the voluntary installation of green roofs for the purpose of reducing stormwater runoff and pollutants.
-As a result, DOEE offers a rebate of $10 – $15 per square foot for voluntary installations of green roofs around the District.
-The specific rebate amount depends on whether the proposed green roof is located within the combined sewer system ($10/sq.ft.) or the municipal storm sewer system ($15/sq.ft.).
-Determine in which area your parcel is located.
+As a result, DOEE offers a rebate of $15 per square foot for voluntary installations of green roofs.
+Applicants must be located within Wards 7, 8, and/or the Municipal Separate Storm Sewer System (MS4) Area to be eligible to participate.
+See if your property qualifies.

 There is no cap on the size of projects eligible for the rebate; properties of all sizes including residential, commercial and institutional are encouraged to apply.
 For buildings with a footprint of 2,500 square feet or less, funds are available to defray the cost of a structural assessment.
 Learn more about that in the Structural Engineering Rebate Application (.pdf also attached below).